chatgut/userServiceEmi/README.md

 User name has to be unique.
 Image url is optional.

 Response:
-- 201 Created if user is created.
+- 200 OK if user is created or updated.
-- 409 Conflict if username already exists
+- 409 Conflict if username already exists for a different user.